Query

 Accept a natural language query and return structured geospatial results.
 The endpoint classifies intent (route, geocode, isochrone, etc.), extracts locations and parameters, calls the appropriate backend, and returns the full result with a natural language summary.
 Use context.location to help resolve relative references like ‘nearest’ or ‘nearby’.

-| Your query sounds like… | Intent | Backend called |
+The endpoint maps queries to the backend that best fits:| Your query sounds like… | Intent | Backend called |

 |---|---|---|